 Accommodation costs in general are quite reasonable, especially in Sarawak.
 They are a little dearer in Sabah.
 Hostels or cheap guesthouses can be found for just a few pounds a night, or you can get a luxury hotel room for around £30 to £40 a night and a whole range of options in between.

-Food is unbelievably cheap in Borneo, especially if you eat at food courts or local restaurants, the more touristy the place is the more expensive it will be.
-You can easily get a great meal for a couple of pounds however.
+Food is unbelievably cheap in Borneo, especially if you eat at food courts or local restaurants.
+As a very general rule the more touristy the place is the more expensive it will be.
+Even in touristy restaurants you can easily get a great meal for a couple of pounds however so you canmake your budget go really far food wise.

 Transportation can be really cheap, and in some cases the mini buses or transport to an attraction organised by your hotel is not that much more than if you get there yourself with public transport.
 However, the more ‘off the beaten track’ you get, especially in Kalimantan, the more expensive things get.